-- Hear and make recommendations to the City 11.3.1 Council regarding the adoption or amendment of the Hattiesburg Comprehensive Plan, special area plans, corridor plans, neighborhood plans, the Land Development Code, the Official Zoning Map, and any other plans and policies impacting growth and development of the City. - Hear and make recommendations to the City 11.3.2 Council all requests for preliminary plats for major subdivisions.
+- 11.3.1 Hear and make recommendations to the City Council regarding the adoption or amendment of the Hattiesburg Comprehensive Plan, special area plans, corridor plans, neighborhood plans, the Land Development Code, the Official Zoning Map, and any other plans and policies impacting growth and development of the City. - 11.3.2 Hear and make recommendations to the City Council all requests for preliminary plats and final plats (when changes have been proposed) for major subdivisions. - 11.3.3 Composition and terms: